lvoorhaar/recipefinder/README.md

 When build is complete, type 'mvn jetty:run' in the command line, press Enter.
 Leave this window open and start your browser.
 Go to 'http://localhost/recipefinder/'
 The app should work from here.
+You won't see any recipes if the database is empty.